 Sports Center and Athletics

-SJU’s Student Sports Complex is also called The Fieldhouse, short for Alumni Memorial Fieldhouse.
+SJU’s Student Sports Complex is O'Pake Recreation Center.
 It contains a gym with aerobic and weight machines plus free weights, a swimming pool, locker rooms, and several indoor sports courts.
 There is also an outdoor track with field and tennis courts.
 The staff at the Fieldhouse also host several intramural programs (where SJU students play against other SJU students) along with coaching the inter-collegiate sports teams of the university.
 SJU’s basketball team, it’s most beloved sports team, plays their games in the Fieldhouse.
 To get tickets or to find out more about any of the university’s teams, visit the Athletics website.

 Saint Joseph’s is a Roman Catholic, Jesuit university.
 As such, the religious and social service aspects of student life here are held in high regard.
 The Office of Campus Ministry offers students a chance to participate in religious ministry here on-campus and to volunteer their time to those less fortunate off-campus.
 The center of the university’s religious activities is the Michael J. Smith, S.J.
 Memorial Chapel, more commonly called The Chapel.
 The Faith-Justice Institute continues this mission through academic experiences which invite students to develop themselves as “men and women for others.”
 Both offices are located in the Wolfington Center, next to the Campion Building.